XFL (2020–2023): Broadcasting

-On May 17, 2022, it was announced that ESPN parent company The Walt Disney Company had acquired five-years exclusive rights to the XFL beginning in the 2023 season.
+On May 17, 2022, it was announced that ESPN parent company The Walt Disney Company had acquired five years' exclusive rights to the XFL beginning in the 2023 season.
 All games are broadcast by either ESPN, ESPN2, ABC, or FX.
 The deal is worth between $100 million and $150 million.
 Some refute the idea and claimed that the XFL is not getting a rights fee from ESPN, and the agreement is a rights agreement for the games to be on the air, but without payment.
-In a tweet, Dwayne Johnson responded to the claimed and said: "ESPN is a stakeholder in XFL.
+In a tweet, Dwayne Johnson responded to the claims and said: "ESPN is a stakeholder in XFL.
 Long term partners", implying that ESPN are partners in the league.
 Ben Fischer of Sports Business Journal confirmed in March 2024 that The Walt Disney Company had purchased a stake in the XFL, a stake that carried over after the merger into the UFL.

 International broadcasters

 ESPN Latin America simulcasts select ESPN Deportes games through Disney-owned FOX Sports 2, except Argentina.
 ESPN International's ESPN Player service streams XFL games in Europe and MENA.
 ESPN's British partner BT Sport also airs XFL games.
 In Germany, Austria, and Switzerland, Sport1 and its pay-TV channel Sport1+ is broadcasting the XFL.

 In Canada, the XFL is broadcast in English solely online through TSN+, a subscription over-the-top service owned by TSN.
 Games carried on ABC are available on traditional television in portions of the country via antenna, cable and satellite systems.